|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On this track, we discussed three concepts of the Advocacy Model.
 These three concepts of the Advocacy Model included: appropriate candidates; inferring needs from behaviors; and identifying limitations and strengths.

-On the next track, we will examine three concepts for preparing an FAS client for school.
+On the next track, we will examine three concepts for preparing an FASD client for school.
 These three concepts include: school cooperation; school advocates; and nine steps to effective advocacy.